Assoz.Prof. PD Dr. Baris Pascal Güntürkün

-Pascal Güntürkün received his doctoral degree from the Ruhr-University of Bochum in Germany and joined the Vienna University of Economics and Business as an Assistant Professor of Marketing (tenure-track) in 2016.
+Pascal Güntürkün is Associate Professor at the Department of Marketing at WU Vienna.
+He received his doctoral degree from the Ruhr-University of Bochum (Germany) and joined WU Vienna as an Assistant Professor (tenure-track) in 2016.

-His work has been published in top-tier academic journals, such as the Journal of Marketing and the Journal of Service Research, and received several national and international awards (e.g., best in conference award at the 2014 Winter AMA Conference; several dissertation awards).
-For his research projects, he has received funding from institutions in Germany and Austria.
+His work has been published in top-tier academic journals, such as the Journal of Marketing, the International Journal of Research in Marketing, the Journal of Service Research, and the Journal of the Academy of Marketing Science, and received several national and international awards (e.g., best in conference award 2014 Winter AMA; several dissertation awards).

-For a complete list of publications, please visit the FIDES Database.
+For a complete list of publications, please see my profile on PURE

 2016: Wissenschaftspreis Dissertation Award Finalist, for excellent scientific work with high relevance to Retail Management and Marketing,EHI Foundation and GS1 Germany

-2014: Overall Best Paper Award & Best Paper in Track Award (Special Topics), American Marketing Association, Winter Marketing Educators’ Conference, Orlando, FL, 2014, for the paper: “Engaging Customers in Co-Production Processes: How Value Enhancing and Intensity reducing Communication Strategies Mitigate the Negative Effects of Co-Production Intensity” (with T. Haumann, J. Wieseke, and L.M.
+2014: Overall Best Paper Award & Best Paper in Track Award (Special Topics), American Marketing Association, Winter Marketing Educators’ Conference, Orlando, FL, 2014, für den Konferenzbeitrag: “Engaging Customers in Co-Production Processes: How Value Enhancing and Intensity reducing Communication Strategies Mitigate the Negative Effects of Co-Production Intensity”, (mit T. Haumann, J. Wieseke und L.M.
 Schons).